 - Repetitive Language:

-- Using multiple synonyms or repeating the same idea in different words within close proximity.
+- Using multiple synonyms or repeating the same idea in different words within proximity.

 - Reiterating information unnecessarily, especially within the same paragraph or section.